Hundreds of migrants storm across Spanish border at Melilla

-MADRID More than 1,000 would-be immigrants tried to forced their way over razor-wire barriers into Spain's North African enclave of Melilla on Wednesday, with about half succeeding.
+MADRID Hundreds of people forced their way though razor-wire barriers into Spain's North African enclave of Melilla on Wednesday, highlighting increasing pressure on a rare land-based route into Europe for illegal migrants.

-The Spanish government said about 500 people managed to breach the border between the enclave, which is officially part of Spain, and the Moroccan territory that touches it along with the Mediterranean sea.
+More than 1,000 stormed fences into the enclave at around 0400 GMT and about 400 had managed to breach the border, the Spanish city's mayor Juan Jose Imbroda said in a radio interview.

-Spain has beefed up security in the enclaves in recent months as the numbers seeking to enter have swelled, in part response to increased naval patrols that are discouraging attempts to get to Europe by boat.
+Spain has beefed up security there in recent months as numbers have swelled, in part in response to increased naval patrols that are discouraging attempts to get to Europe by boat.

 In March about 500 people forced their way across the Melilla border, and around 2,000 have breached the 12-kilometre barriers so far this year, up from just over 1,000 for the whole of 2013.

-The immigrants who got into Melilla on Wednesday were heading for the city's temporary migration centre, where they are usually fed and given clothes before Spain tries to work out whether they can be repatriated or can stay in the country.
+The immigrants who got into Melilla on Wednesday were heading for the city's temporary migration centre, where they are usually fed and given clothes.

 The centre is designed to take in 500 people but is already sheltering about 2,000.
-Many of those housed there often make it to continental Spain if migrants successfully claim asylum or if authorities cannot establish their nationalities.
+Some of those processed there make it across to mainland Spain while others are returned to Morocco.

-Spain has also been accused in local media of trying to return migrants to Morocco without processing them, something the government has denied.

 Both Spain and Italy have attempted to persuade their northern European neighbours to bear a greater share of the increasing immigration burden, but talks on an EU-wide solution to the problem have made little progress.